 Jacobite high tea, an artisan cheese selection, chocolates and champagne are available when booking.
-And on the day, there’s more snacks and beverages.
+And on the day, there are more snacks and beverages.

-Potter fans can buy chocolate frogs, liquorice wands and brews, and purchase other Harry Potter souvenirs on some services.
+Potter fans can buy chocolate frogs, liquorice wands and brews and purchase other Harry Potter souvenirs.

 Booking The Jacobite